enriquemendoza99/Scrabble-game/README.md

 Project Description

 This Scrabble game implementation includes the following features:

-A game board with premium squares (double/triple letter/word scores) ScrabbleGame.Player management with tile racks and scoring Move validation and scoring
+A game board with premium squares (double/triple letter/word scores).
+ScrabbleGame.Player management with tile racks and scoring.
+Move validation and scoring.
-ScrabbleGame.Tile bag for drawing and exchanging tiles ScrabbleGame.ScrabbleGame.Dictionary for word validation
+ScrabbleGame.Tile bag for drawing and exchanging tiles.
+ScrabbleGame.ScrabbleGame.Dictionary for word validation.

 How to Play